 McKinlay & Peters Equine Hospital believes that client education plays a key role in caring for horses.

 Each year we host our Equine Education Day for all interested horse owners.
 We offer a variety of Educational presentations by our doctors and by guest speakers on various topics of interest as well as new technologies in veterinary care.
-Throughout the year we offer Horse Care Clinics.
-The clinics are given by one of our doctors on a specific topic.
-These small classes are held at our Hospital locations.
-Class sizes are limited to about 20-25 participants to ensure the best learning environment.
-Early registration is required.
-Announcement of these events will take place via email.
-Please call our office for more information on our Equine Education Day, the Horse Care Clinics, or to sign up for our email list.
+Announcement of this event will take place via email.
+Please call our office for more information on our Equine Education Day or to sign up for our email list.
 (509) 928-6734 (MPEH) or (509) 238-4959.
 A monthly newsletter is sent out to those who subscribe.
 Our newsletters contain current health care tips and information as well as up-to-date notifications of happenings in the equine world.
 Our Doctors are also available to speak at horse club and organization meetings to provide further education on a variety of equine health care topics.
 If you are interested in having one or more of our Doctors speak with your group, please call our office to schedule that event.

 Equine Vital Signs